Mazamars312/N64_PIF_REPLACEMENT/README.md

   * Clear ram loop
   * Control the reboot stage of the N64 with the NMI
   * Change the PIF Rom Offset for larger Bios roms
+  * look out for the sequence 0xDEADDEAD in pif ram to reboot N64 via software.

 	Memory map